kfrey-idm/emodpy-workflow/docs/tutorials/using_parameterized_calls.md

 ```
 ### 1. Starting from scratch

-This example shows ParameterizedCall (in name only!), as it defines no hyperparameters.
+This example shows a ParameterizedCall (in name only!), as it defines no hyperparameters.
 The result of this
 ParameterizedCall at input building time is simply the calling of function `add_hiv_vaccine` with full function
 defaults.